nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmrw612/demo_apps/power_mode_switch/example_board_readme.md

 ================
 When running the demo, the debug console shows the menu to command the MCU to the target power mode (PM0 - Active, PM1 - Idle, PM2 - Standby, PM3 - Sleep, PM4 - Deep Sleep).
 NOTE: Only input when the demo asks for input.
 Input entered at any other time might cause the debug console to overflow and receive the wrong input value.

+Note: On FRDM-RW612 board, the SW2 is connected to GPIO 11, which is not AON pin.
+So no pin wakeup in sleep modes.

 Here's the initial menu when running successfully.
 ~~~~~~~~~~~~~~~~~~~~~